 I was also not surprised that a company that treats their employees like family is also pivoting towards success in a time when so many are struggling to keep the doors open.
 Kent Taylor penned a letter to his fellow Roadies and customers that sums up the success in just a few short paragraphs.
 Kent and the Texas Roadhouse team are true providers and will not only will survive this but thrive with loyal team members and guests.
 As Kent describes Texas Roadhouse so well “We are just a people company that happens to serve steaks.”
 Imagine if we all took this business approach.

 Most Recent Posts

 All growth numbers are year over year unless specified.
 Best and worst performing region, segment and cuisine is based on same-store sales growth.
-On the surface, 2023 started off extremely well for restaurants, with sales and traffic growth experiencing a remarkable...
+Restaurant Sales Growth Weakest Since July Restaurants saw their year-over-year same-store sales and traffic growth...

 Today, quality customer surveys are few and far between.
 Although restaurant brands understand the importance of collecting information around guest experiences, most are relying too heavily on mystery diner shoppers or comment cards to gather feedback, which are not...